bdb-opensource/whitelist-executer/README.md

 - ProcessTimeoutSeconds - how long to wait on a command before timing out
 - ServicesFilePath - name of file to look for in each repository that contains a line-by-line list of windows service names.

+#### WCF Service Endpoint

+The agent exposes a WCF service endpoint that is also configurable in the app.config.
+Set the address of the endpoint in accordance to your production policies / firewall configuration so that the web app on the web server will be able to access the service.

-#### Example
+#### Example app keys (appSettings) configuration

     <add key="BaseDirs" value="D:\Deployment;C:\Web\Images"/>
     <add key="GitExe" value="c:\cygwin\bin\git.exe"/>
     <add key="ProcessTimeoutSeconds" value="120"/>
     <add key="ServicesFilePath" value="services.txt"/>

 ### Web app

-The web app's web.config contains a list of WCF client endpoints, which are used to determine the addresses of agents that should be managed.
+- WCF client endpoints: the web app's web.config contains a list of WCF client endpoints, which are used to determine the addresses of agents that should be managed.
+- ASP.Net Identity database: the web app uses [ASP.Net Identity](http://www.asp.net/identity/overview/getting-started/aspnet-identity-recommended-resources#gettingstarted) and a SQL database to manage authentication.
+For development, the connection string is configured to use LocalDB.
+When hosting on IIS on production, you can change the connection string to use a SQL Server instance or jump through (many) hoops to make LocalDB work on IIS.
+In any case if the database configured as the data source doesn't exist, it will be created when the web application starts and an initial admin user will be created.

 #### Example